jomiduto/jomiduto/README.md

 <a href="mailto:jomiguel097@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>
 </p>

-## Hi, I’m @jomiduto 👋

 Welcome to my Github profile.
 I am a Web Developer :man_technologist:, I specialize in Backend Languages, but I have knowledge in Frontend and UX.
 I have collaborated in the development of multiple applications, from the gathering of requirements to their transition to production.
-I want to strengthen my knowledge in web development and become an excellent data scientist.
+I want to strengthen my knowledge in web development and become an excellent data scientist. :1st_place_medal:

 - 🔭 I’m currently working on Santillana Editorial Group